jamesjnadeau/jamesjnadeau.com/static/_content/reference/js_Angular.md

-/*
+---
-Title: Angular Notes
+title: Angular Notes
-Description: This description will go in the meta description tag
+description: This description will go in the meta description tag
-Author: James Nadeau
-Date: 05/05/2014
+date: 05/05/2014
-*/
+---

 ##Inspect Scope